Cigarette Litter and the Environment

 Our program is continually expanding and we are getting very positive feedback.

-According to an Australian EPA survey, three quarters of respondents say that littering is a 'very important' or 'extremely important' environmental issue.
+According to an Australian report from the New South Wales EPA, three quarters of respondents say that littering is a 'very important' or 'extremely important' environmental issue.